 In our payment services business, we compete with other networks for volume and to attract network partners to issue credit, debit and prepaid cards on the Discover, PULSE and Diners Club networks.
 We generally compete on the basis of customization of services and various pricing strategies, including incentives and rebates.
 We also compete on the basis of issuer fees, fees paid to networks (including switch fees), merchant acceptance, network functionality, customer perception of service quality, brand image, reputation and market share.
 The Diners Club and Discover networks' primary competitors are Visa, MasterCard and American Express, and PULSE's network competitors include Visa's Interlink, MasterCard's Maestro and First Data's STAR.
 American Express is a particularly strong competitor to Diners Club as both cards target international business travelers.
-As the payments industry continues to evolve, we are also facing increasing competition from new entrants to the market, such as online networks, telecom providers and other alternative payment providers, which leverage new technologies and a customer's existing deposit and credit card accounts and bank relationships to create payment or other fee-based solutions.
+As the payments industry continues to evolve, we are also facing increasing competition from financial technology firms and alternative payment solutions, which leverage new technologies and a customer's existing deposit and credit card accounts and bank relationships to create payment or other fee-based solutions.

-In our direct-to-consumer deposits business, we have acquisition and servicing capabilities similar to other large direct banks, including USAA, Ally, American Express, Capital One (360), Barclays, Goldman Sachs and Synchrony.
-We also compete with traditional banks and credit unions that source deposits through branch locations.
+In our direct-to-consumer deposits business, we have acquisition and servicing capabilities similar to other large direct banks, including Ally, American Express, Barclays, Capital One (360), Goldman Sachs, Synchrony and USAA.
+We compete with traditional banks and credit unions that source deposits through branch locations and direct channels.
 We seek to differentiate our deposit product offerings on the basis of brand reputation, digital experience, customer service and value.